outde-xyz/website/content/Discussions/2020-04-28_graf_semirings.md

 Even if don't factor that out as a performance phenomenon, even if we want to place it in the heart of grammar, that does not require us to completely retool our grammar formalisms.
 The change is largely mathematical in nature and doesn't touch on the things that linguists care about.
 Linguists care about representations and how specific parts of those representations can interact.
-In the mathematical terms I used in this post, those issues are about the shape of the formula for computing $G(s)$.
+In the mathematical terms I used in this post, those issues are about the shape of the formula for computing $G(o)$ for some object $o$.
 It is not about the specific values or operators that appear in the formula.

 In many cases, there's actually many different operators that give the same result.